top of page

 Teochew Assembly Hall

-If you’re still on the fence I must stress the welcome.
+If you’re still on the fence I must stress Hoi An's welcome.
 By and large the locals are warm, curious and genuine.
 Occasionally too much so.
-One lady was joshing with me as I painted, removing the buds from my ear and popping them in hers
+One lady joshed with

-to sample what I was so utterly focused on.
-I’m not sure who baulked most, me or her, hearing rapper MC Solaar in full flow.
+me as I painted, removing the buds from my ears and popping them in hers to hear what I was so utterly focused on.
+I’m not sure who baulked most, me or her upon hearing rapper MC Solaar blaring out in full French flow.

 Certainly, when I spent half an hour in the local police station - my bike impounded for being parked illegally (long story) - the full resourcefulness, goodwill and good humour of my hotel swung into action to locate and retrieve my trusty two wheels.